Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Time Travel romance novels feature one or more characters either going back in time to an earlier period in history or going forward to a later time period.

 Time Travel romances are very popular.
-It’s not uncommon to find time travel romance books as series, and one of these was developed into a wildly popular Starz series that has so far had 6 seasons.
-Do you know which one that was?
+Diana Gabaldon’s Outlander series is a very well-known example of this genre, and it was developed into a wildly popular Starz series that has had multiple seasons.

 Romantic Suspense